 Elephant Nature Park is a truly awesome animal sanctuary located just outside of Chiang Mai in Northern Thailand that offers safety and peace to hundreds of rescued animals.
-And they need your help.

 ENP is the loving forever home to hundreds of dogs, cats, buffalo and nearly 80 rescued Asian elephants who have sadly spent most of their (very long) lives being abused.

 They suffer emotional and painful physical abuse by their tormenters like forced breeding, stabbing, blinding, broken hips and legs, and land mine explosions.

 Habitat loss, poaching, hunting, and human exploitation have forced Asian elephant numbers down to critical levels.

 At ENP, these lucky rescued elephants are given a safe haven from the cruel world and are able to live their lives freely, safely, and naturally.

-Many severely disabled elephants, like those that have been blinded and lost their sight (like the one in the photo below), have developed buddy systems and are often guided by and looked after by their loving elephant friends.
+Many severely disabled elephants, like those that have been blinded, like the one in the photo below, have developed buddy systems and are often guided by and looked after by their loving elephant friends.

 And this is no small feet, since each elephant eats several hundred pounds of food every single day.

 If you visit the park in person, you even get the opportunity to hand feed elephants bananas, watermelon and pumpkins.

 where the buffalo roam

 You've heard of horses living with sheep friends.

-These sweet creatures are also finally living their lives in peace at the park, no longer abused or forced to perform grueling physical labor.
+These buffalos are also finally living their lives in peace at the park, no longer abused or forced to perform grueling physical labor.

 They spend their days lazily lounging about, happily greeting people for pets, and doing other mysterious cat activities no one can know about.

 Over 400 dogs live at the park, who also need food, shelter, exercise, and veterinary care, so in addition to the elephants, constant support and volunteers are also needed for the dogs.

 Many of the dogs are available for adoption and can even be sent worldwide to their new loving forever homes.

 Another perk of visiting the park is, after a long day of giving out animal loving, you'll be well fed.
 ENP offers a giant buffet of delicious and nutritious plant-based foods.

 From fresh fruits, to a salad bar, to a cold buffet of amazing veggie and bean dishes, to a hot buffet of curries, rice, tofu, veggies, jackfruit and mock meats - every craving is more than satisfied and all the food is spectacular.
-Best banana chips ever!

-ENP gives distressed animals sanctuary, helps educate people, makes stellar Thai vegan food, and is committed to conservation, not only by aiming for sustainability and reducing waste, but also by replanting trees to help rebuild the rainforest.
+ENP gives distressed animals sanctuary, helps educate people, makes stellar Thai food, and is committed to conservation, not only by aiming for sustainability and reducing waste, but also by replanting trees to help rebuild the rainforest.

 Elephant Nature Park deserves so much respect for all the good they are doing for animals and the planet.

-How you can help
+How you can help:

 help the elephants